rydmike/rydmike.github.io/colorscheme.md

 ### Flexfold Demo App Uses FlexColorScheme

 The Flexfold web demo app uses the **FlexColorScheme** package for all of its theming.
-It just has more surface area visible that use color branded surfaces and backgrounds.
+It just has more surface areas visible that use color branded surfaces and backgrounds.
 This tends to look a bit cooler than the above phone images, even when they are run as web apps.
 It might not seem so when looking at the phone screenshots above, but yes the Flexfold demo app is using exactly the same themes via the **FlexColorScheme** package, proving that it can look pretty cool, like this: